 These questions and answers will all help to frame what style of carbon wheels suit you.

-The Anatomy of a Carbon Wheel
+The Anatomy of a complete Carbon road Wheel

 Rims are a hoop that your spokes go into, and it holds your tire and in some cases a tube.
 Your rim will have a deep section in the middle, where the spokes enter and will be shallow at the edges, this will give your rim a U shape.
 Your rim will need to be stiff to help the power of your pedal stroke reach the tire and the road and not be deflected to the side.